Wloner0809/Wloner0809.github.io/_pages/about.md

 Hello, welcome to **Yu Wang**'s homepage.
 I am a junior student of [USTC(University of Science and Technology of China)](https://en.ustc.edu.cn/), majoring in **CS(computer science)** now.
 My Chinese name is **王昱** while my English name is **Terence**, so you can call me **Terence Wang**.

-My research interest includes Recommendation and LLM4Rec.
+My research interest includes *Recommendation* and *LLM4Rec*.
 But actually, I haven't figured out what I am passionate about(Hope to find it one day).

 # 💻 Experience